AliyunContainerService/ubuntu-image/README.md

 # Ubuntu Docker Image with Aliyun Mirror
 ================
-This image is built from the official ubuntu:14.04 with [Aliyun mirror](http://mirrors.aliyun.com/).
+This Docker image is built from the official Ubuntu image with [Aliyun mirror](http://mirrors.aliyun.com/).

 Contributors
 -------------------